Site Overlay

 Furnishes nonmedical items and services exclusively through nonmedical nursing personnel who are experienced in caring for the physical needs of nonmedical patients.

-For example, caring for the physical needs such as assistance with activities of daily living; assistance in moving, positioning, and ambulation; nutritional needs; and comfort and support measures.
+For example, caring for the physical needs, such as assistance with activities of daily living, moving, positioning, and ambulation; nutritional needs; and comfort and support measures.

 Furnishes nonmedical items and services to inpatients on a 24-hour basis.

-Does not furnish, on the basis of religious beliefs, through its personnel or otherwise, medical items and services (including any medical screening, examination, diagnosis, prognosis, treatment, or the administration of drugs) for its patients.
+Does not furnish, based on religious beliefs, through its personnel or otherwise, medical items and services (including any medical screening, examination, diagnosis, prognosis, treatment, or the administration of drugs) for its patients.